Dominic Manzini had buckteeth and a penchant for cunnilingus.

-“You are a fucking bag of sadness, dude.
+“You are a fucking bag of sadness, kid.
 Anyone can see that,” he said.
 “Mr. H likes a good sob story.
 It’s his thing, you know.”

 “What happened to your fingers,” Dominic asked staring at the unopened doors.

 “You get straight to the point, don’t you?” the old man said, his face going slack.
-“When you fuck up, Mr. H requires a certain kind of apology,” he said.
+“When you fuck up, Mr. H requires a certain kind of apology.”

-The elevator opened to two men standing with their hands clasped behind their backs.
+The elevator opened to a man standing with his hands clasped behind his back.
+A scar on the side of his face zigzagged from his forehead to his chin.
 “Too late to turn back now,” said the old man, sensing Dominic’s hesitation.

-“This way,” one of the men said, and Dominic and the old man followed them down to the end of a long corridor where everyone removed his shoes.
-The escort rapped sharply on the simple door, and then opened it to reveal a Spartan room with a floor of gleaming marble tile and shoji screens on all four walls.
-There was a man bent over a modern desk in the center of the room, with a laptop in front of a large monitor.
-He slid his fingers across the monitor and it became a transparent rectangle of glass beyond which Dominic could see an opening in the shoji screen in the distance.
+“This way,” the man said and Dominic and the old man followed him down to the end of a long corridor where everyone removed his shoes.
+The escort rapped sharply on the door and then opened it to reveal a Spartan room with a floor of gleaming marble tile and shoji screens across all four walls.
+There was another man bent over a modern desk in the center of the room, with a laptop in front of a large monitor.
+Upon noticing them, he slid his fingers across the monitor and it became a transparent rectangle of glass beyond which Dominic could see an opening in the shoji screen in the distance.

 The man at the desk got up and called out through the opening, then disappeared within.
 Dominic’s ears strained to hear familiar words to no avail as he waited in silence with the others.
 Soon, the man from the desk returned and opened the screen wider, motioning for the guests to come forward.
-They entered a living room with a white sectional sofa that extended the entire length of three walls.
-There in the corner, by a floor to ceiling window overlooking the brightly lit Rainbow Bridge and the shadowy bay beyond, sat a grim-faced Mr. Haruto in a dark suit.
-Introductions were made, and the oyabun slowly nodded his greetings.
+They entered a reception room with a white sectional sofa that extended the entire length of the wall.
+There in the corner, by a floor to ceiling window overlooking the brightly lit Rainbow Bridge and the glistening bay beyond, sat a grim-faced Mr. Haruto in a dark suit.
+Introductions were made, and the oyabun-to-be slowly nodded his greetings.

-The old man pressed his foreshortened fingers together in front of his chest and bowed before the oyabun.
+The old man pressed his foreshortened fingers together in front of his chest and bowed before Mr. Haruto.
 “Sir, I have brought you a present to ask for forgiveness,” he said.
 “This young man has a story for you.”
 He leaned closer and whispered, “I guarantee it will transform your heart.”

-Jesus Christ, thought Dominic, his heart pounding beneath his thin shirt, as he bowed deeply before Mr. H.
+Jesus Christ, thought Dominic, his own heart pounding beneath his shirt, as he bowed deeply before the stern-looking oyabun.

-After a painfully long period of silence, the oyabun said, “Jim, why do you not wear the finger extensions I gave you?”
+After a painfully long period of silence, Mr. Haruto said, “Jim, why do you not wear the finger extensions I gave you?”

 “They kept falling off, sir,” the old man said.
 “I’ve lost them all on the street.”

-“Very well,” said Mr. H curtly.
-“Michio,” he said, and waved his hand at one of the men who bowed and led the old vet from the room immediately.
-The others departed as well, and the man from the desk drew the shoji screen closed so that only Dominic and the oyabun remained in the room.
+“Very well,” said Mr. Haruto curtly.
+“Michio,” he said, and waved his hand at the man with the scarred face who bowed and immediately led the old vet from the room.
+Then the man from the desk drew the shoji screen closed so that only Dominic and the oyabun remained in the room.

 “Have a seat, Dominic,” he said.
 “Tell me your story.”

-“Good, good,” said Mr. H. “I like a story about mothers.
+“—Good, good,” said Mr. Haruto, unsmiling.
+“I like a story about mothers.
 My mother is still alive at 98, you know.
 I love her very much,” he said.
 “Very much.”

 “And my sister,” said Dominic slowly, waiting for an interruption.
 “This is really their story.”

 “Dominic, a good story stirs the soul, does it not?”
-Mr. H said.
+Mr. Haruto said.